Shatranj

 Shatranj (شطرنج, /ar/; from Middle Persian chatrang) is an old form of chess, as played in the Sasanian Empire.
 Its origins lie in the Indian game of chaturanga.
-Modern chess gradually developed from this game, as it was introduced to Europe by contacts in Muslim Al-Andalus (modern Spain) and in Sicily in the 10th century.
+Modern chess gradually developed from this game, as it was introduced to Europe by contacts in Muslim-occupied Spain and in Sicily in the 10th century.
 In modern Persian, the term is also used as the translation of chess.